Hernia Mesh Defect Attorneys

-Serious complications experienced by patients receiving hernia mesh implants have led the U.S. Food and Drug Administration (FDA) to recall of some of these devices and have prompted thousands of product liability lawsuits across the U.S. The hernia mesh erosion attorneys at Rosenfeld Injury Lawyers LLC is currently accepting cases involving clients who were injured after having hernia mesh surgery.
+Serious complications experienced by patients receiving hernia mesh implants have led the U.S. Food and Drug Administration (FDA) to recall of some of these devices and have prompted thousands of product liability lawsuits across the U.S. The hernia mesh erosion attorneys at Rosenfeld Injury Lawyers LLC is currently accepting cases involving clients who were injured after having a hernia repair surgery.

 Since the 1980s, hernia mesh implants have been routinely used to surgically repair abdominal hernias, but medical device manufacturers have long known of their dangers.
 Even so, they continue to sell their products to an unsuspecting public even though they know or should know that some of the materials used in the implants have been proven unsafe in humans.
 The polypropylene used to manufacture many popular hernia mesh devices has been directly linked to complications and erosion that contribute to including internal bleeding and the need for corrective surgery.

 Are You at Risk for Medical Complications with a Defective Hernia Mesh Product?The failure rate for hernia mesh implants is significantly higher than was expected when these devices were first approved by the FDA.
 Patients often experience one or more severe side effects such as bowel obstruction, infection, chronic pain, scar tissue, and even organ damage.
 The FDA has directly recalled or called for the voluntary recall of some mesh devices from the market, while medical malpractice and product liability attorneys across the U.S. have filed thousands of hernia mesh lawsuits as a result of defective designs and faulty device materials.

-Legal claims are currently being filed against numerous hernia mesh device makers for their failure to warn patients and doctors of the health risks associated with defective hernia mesh implants.
+Legal claims are currently being filed against numerous mesh device makers for their failure to warn patients and doctors of the health risks associated with defective hernia mesh implants.
 Anyone who suffered an injury after a hernia was repaired using an abdominal mesh patch might be at risk of additional harm.